BasicMacintosher/Rock-Pi-4-Head-Unit/README.md

 #### V1 Media Control ####
 It has three buttons (I used some mechanical buttons I had laying arround but these ones are similar [mechanical buttons](https://www.amazon.de/-/en/Cherry-Switches-Mechanical-Keyboard-Replacement/dp/B08SK47VDX/ref=dp_prsubs_1?pd_rd_w=9Dfkl&content-id=amzn1.sym.85e12063-5122-4149-bea0-850be1f2d6fb&pf_rd_p=85e12063-5122-4149-bea0-850be1f2d6fb&pf_rd_r=TXTQ65X3V23RKC0E6E2S&pd_rd_wg=DHPxH&pd_rd_r=97320573-eb64-4131-b339-d626eed951cf&pd_rd_i=B08SK47VDX&psc=1))
-The files can be found here: [cad file](https://github.com/BasicMacintosher/Rock-Pi-4-Head-Unit/blob/main/Files/car_media_control%20v1.stl)
+The files can be found here: [cad file](https://github.com/BasicMacintosher/Rock-Pi-4-Head-Unit/blob/main/Files/car_media_control%20v1.stl) the Raspberry Pi pico has been mounted outside of the enclousure to keep the housing low profile.
+The RPI Pico and the buttons were connected with an old USB cable with I removed both end of and used the conductors to connect each button seperatly with a common ground. [wiring diagramm of the pi](https://github.com/BasicMacintosher/Rock-Pi-4-Head-Unit/blob/main/Files/Car_Controll_Schematic_Version_1.pdf)
+Currently I am printing the housing for verion 2 and as soon as I get some time testing it I will post it here.